smolnar/blog/_posts/2016-03-07-concurrency-and-multi-threading-with-javascript.md

 ## Wrapping up

 Web Workers are an awesome feature, but the sad thing about them is their limitation.
 In order to achieve bullet-proof thread-safety, you can't access `localStorage`, which might be very hand in some cases.
 For example, an app could be pushing a ton of data into `localStorage` in background without slowing down the main script and the main script would be continuously showing the results.
-But it's still very easy handy tool for performing CPU intensive task client-side, e.g. computing results for rendering engine. *So game on!*
+But it's still very handy tool for performing CPU intensive task client-side, e.g. computing results for rendering engine. *So game on!*